 Press Releases: Research Funded by Agencies Participating in the National Nanotechnology Initiative

-April 24, 2020(Funded by the National Institutes of Health and the National Science Foundation)
+June 23, 2020(Funded by the U.S. Department of Energy and the National Science Foundation)

 An international research team with scientists from Columbia University, the Center for Computational Quantum Physics at the Flatiron Institute (both in the United States), the Max Planck Institute for the Structure and Dynamics of Matter, RWTH Aachen University (both in Germany), and the National Institute for Materials Science in Japan has discovered that twisting two layers of an atomically thin material made of tungsten diselenide enables the realization of exotic correlated phenomena – including high-temperature superconductivity and correlated insulators – in a controlled manner and without the geometrical restriction found in twisted bilayer graphene.

 June 23, 2020(Funded by the Air Force Office of Scientific Research and the U.S. Department of Defense)

 Researchers from Rice University, the University of California, Santa Barbara, and Princeton University have created a light-powered catalytic nanoparticle that can break the strong chemical bonds in fluorocarbons, a group of synthetic materials that includes persistent environmental pollutants.
 The nanoparticles, which are tiny spheres of aluminum dotted with specks of palladium, break carbon-fluorine bonds via a catalytic process in which a fluorine atom is replaced by an atom of hydrogen.

 June 23, 2020(Funded by the National Science Foundation)